 It should be noted that this annual leave provision is currently calculated on a 7-day basis.
 Leave entitlements may be subject to review and adjustment.

 22. SICK LEAVE

-Sick Leave may be granted in accordance with the provisions of Defence Forces Regulation A.12 (Medical Treatment) and Defence Forces Regulation S.3 (Pay and Allowances).
-Sick Leave entitlements may be subject to review and adjustment.
+Sick Leave may be granted in accordance with the provisions of Defence Force Regulation A.12 (Medical Treatment) and Defence Forces Regulation S.3 (Pay and Allowances).